 How Does Asbestos Impact Real Estate Transactions in Oklahoma?

-Asbestos has a significant impact on real estate transactions in Oklahoma.
+Oklahoma real estate deals are affected by asbestos in a big way.
 Sellers are obligated to adhere to state regulations that mandate the disclosure of asbestos to potential buyers, taking into account its health risks and impact on property value.
 An asbestos inspection is an essential step in the process, as it determines the presence of this hazardous material.
 The outcomes can influence discussions; purchasers may seek lower prices or insist on asbestos removal prior to finalizing the agreement.

 What Are the Common Types of Asbestos Found in Oklahoma Homes?